 Amy Peña recently accepted the position of general counsel for The Chicago Community Trust, one of the country’s oldest and largest community foundations.
-The Trust is dedicated to a thriving, equitable and connected Chicago region where people of all races, places and identities have the opportunities to reach their potential. .
+The Trust is dedicated to a thriving, equitable and connected Chicago region where people of all races, places and identities have the opportunity to reach their potential.
 Prior to accepting this position, she was the first female general counsel for the International Association of Lions Clubs in its 101 year history.
-Ms. Peña is a first-generation college student who grew up in Kingman, Arizona.
-She chose NAU because of the personal attention she knew she would receive and the vibrant residence life.
+A first-generation college student who grew up in Kingman, Arizona, Ms. Peña chose NAU because of the personal attention she knew she would receive and the vibrant campus life.
 After graduation, she worked in Human Resources for Hilton Hotels then moved to Mohave County.
 Through her work at Hilton and at the County, she found her passion for law and decided to apply to law school.
 She graduated from Northern Illinois University College of Law with her J.D. then stayed in Chicago to work in employment and labor litigation at a boutique regional labor and employment law firm Wessels & Pautsh and Andrews Koehler & Passarelli, P.C.
 She also earned a “Mini MBA” for In House Counsel from the Boston University Questrom School of Business.
 Ms. Peña seized the opportunity to work in the legal department for Lions International, where she eventually worked her way up to the position of General Counsel.
-She had been with the Lions International for 16 years and traveled regularly around the world assisting and advising local chapters in their service.
+She had worked with the Lions International for 16 years and traveled regularly around the world assisting and advising local chapters in their service.

 Ms. Peña’s career is one of service, not only to Lions International and her own community, but also to NAU.
 As a student, she was a member of the Chain Gang and worked as a Resident Assistant.
-She remains a staunch supporter of NAU and stays involved philanthropically.
-She would like to make a greater impact on campus and has expressed interest in coming back to mentor students.
-Ms. Peña has received several awards during her career including the Outstanding NIU Woman Award, Outstanding Achievement in Advocacy Award, Outstanding contribution to Law Community Award and the Parker Brewster Award for Outstanding Achievement in Land Use/Property/Realty Law and was most recently recognized as a finalist in the Global Counsel Awards through the Association of Corporate Counsel and Lexology.
+Ms. Peña has received several awards during her career: Outstanding Northern Illinois University Woman, Outstanding Achievement in Advocacy, Outstanding Contribution to Law Community, and the Parker Brewster Award for Outstanding Achievement in Land Use/Property/Realty Law.
+Recently, she was recognized as a finalist in the Global Counsel Awards through the Association of Corporate Counsel and Lexology.